Move In Guide

 Laundry at UCCS is included in the cost of housing!
 No coins or swipe cards needed - just your detergent, dryer sheets, and any other laundry accessories you enjoy.
 Laundry rooms are located on the first floor of Keystone in Summit Village and La Plata and Crestone in the Village at Alpine Valley.

-The front desk for Summit Village is located on the first floor of Monarch and the front desk for the Village at Alpine Valley is located on the first floor of La Plata.
-You can find the following at the front desks:
+The village desk for Summit Village is located on the first floor of Monarch and the village desk for Alpine Village and the Alpine Apartments is located on the first floor of La Plata.
+You can find the following at the village desks:

 Mail and packages